itsStxn/Coding-problems-Two-Pointers/Medium/3Sum/README.md

 - -10^5 <= `nums[i]` <= 10^5

 ## Strategy
 Sort the `nums` array and iterate for each negative number.
-For each negative number, use `TwoSum()` to find the sum that is equal to the absolute value of the current negative number.
+For each negative number, use a `TwoSum` approach to find the sum of the three numbers that is equal to zero.

 A valid `nums` input array must have at least one negative and positive number in order for numbers to cancel out to 0.